Official Global Travel Advisory

 Narcotics smuggling and violence pose threats to the security of travellers in the northern departments of Colón, Gracias a Dios and Olancho.
 In Colón, there have also been incidents involving roadblocks and violence related to land disputes, particularly in the Aguán valley and in the north coast area near Trujillo.
 Remain alert to local conditions and maintain a high level of personal security awareness in these areas.

-Hitchhiking is strongly discouraged throughout Honduras.
-Campers should always stay in well-lit campgrounds that have security patrols.
+- Campers should always stay in well-lit campgrounds that have security patrols

 Demonstrations and strikes